 Choroplethr

-Choroplethr is a suite of R packages that facilitates mapping demographic statistics.
-The name "Choroplethr" comes from combining the words "choropleth map" and "R programming language".
+Choroplethr is a suite of R packages I wrote that facilitates mapping demographic statistics.
+The name “Choroplethr” comes from combining the words “choropleth map” and “R programming language”.
 A choropleth is any map that shows regions, and expresses values for those regions with color.

 Choroplethr is easy to use, has built-in support for mapping every country in the world and integrates with several open data sources, such as the US Census Bureau’s American Community Survey (ACS).
 It has been installed hundreds of thousands of times.